-The best way to keep your New Year’s resolutions is to think in terms of changing your lifestyle rather than just one behavior.
-If you try to change a behavior while continuing the same old lifestyle, you’re not likely to succeed.
+The best way to keep your new year’s resolutions is to think in terms of changing your lifestyle and who you are rather than just one behavior.
+If you try to change behavior while continuing the same old lifestyle, you’re not likely to succeed.

 Changing lifestyle requires changing who you are, values, and many behaviors over a period of time.
 For example, you won’t be able to start eating less without changing a variety of behaviors that contribute to overeating.
 You also need to think in terms of goals and break those goals down into small steps.

 For example, if you want to lose 20 pounds, your focus should not be on losing the weight.
-You must first develop a new way of eating, choose different foods, learn a new way of shopping and change your relationship with food.
+You must first develop a new way of eating, choose different foods, learn a new way of shopping, and change your relationship with food.
 For long-term success, these changes must become your permanent way of life, not a temporary change in behavior.
 You must become a person who eats and lives differently than you did before.

-In another example, if you want to reduce stress in your life, you set goals like practicing yoga weekly, getting more exercise, making time to meditate or relax, taking time to nurture yourself and getting more sleep.
+In another example, if you want to reduce stress in your life, you set goals like practicing yoga weekly, getting more exercise, making time to meditate or relax, taking time to nurture yourself, and getting more sleep.
 You need to become the type of person who lives a life that keeps stress to a minimum.

-You’re redefining who you are and how you live, which will make it easier to make permanent changes and thus keep your New Year’s Resolutions.
+By redefining who you are and how you live, it will make it easier to make permanent changes and thus keep your new year’s resolutions.
 However, this takes time.
 Change does not happen overnight, it’s a process, so be kind to yourself and don’t expect too much too quickly.